By Dr Tommy Perkins, NHS GP and Medics’ Money founder.

 At Medics’ Money we believe in good advice for the right price.
 Not only do we only recommend advisers that fulfil our rigorous criteria for quality (https://www.medicsmoney.co.uk/medics-money-approved/), but we also only recommend advisers that charge fair and transparent fees for advice.

 But what is a fair price?
-Well the average fee that Medics’ Money advisers charge for setting up your investments is 3% of the investment or a fixed fee for larger investment amounts.
-If you want the adviser to look after your investments long term the ongoing management charges are at MAXIMUM 1%, with most significantly lower than this.
+Well the average fee that Medics’ Money advisers charge for setting up your investments is 3% of the investment amount.
+Some offer a fixed fee for larger or smaller amounts.
+If you want the adviser to look after your investments long term the ongoing management charges are around 1%, with most significantly lower than this.
 If you have a large portfolio, you should expect a reduction in the % fees.
 None of the advisers on Medics’ Money charge any exit fees.

 We are often approached by advisers who want to join Medics’ Money who charge extortionate fees for investments.
 Reasons to justify the high fees are numerous, but often include they have access to a “special range of funds that have superior returns”.
 None of them has ever provided evidence to support this claim and no adviser charging extortionate fees will ever be allowed to join Medics’ Money.